MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-logfile.md

 | Log file path | Complete path and name of the log file. |
 | Expression | Regular expression of the text to detect.
 If you want to detect a simple string of characters, type the string of characters. |

-## Creating and Modifying UNIX/Linux Log File Templates
+## Creating and modifying UNIX/Linux log file templates

-#### To create a UNIX/Linux Log File template
+#### To create a UNIX/Linux log file template

 1. If you want to monitor the log file on a group of computers, determine the target group for the monitor by using the following logic: